Is Guadalajara Safe? Travel Tips & Safety Concerns In 2023

 Health & Hygiene

 In Mexico, health and sickness come down to two basic categories: foodborne illness and mosquitos.
 I include water in the foodborne illness section because it is always a concern.

 Covid-19 Sources of Information

-The State of Jalisco has taken an aggressive stance to confront the pandemic.
-Face masks are required to enter all businesses that are open.
-The state-level government is trying to balance the health crisis with the economic hardship that the extended quarantine precipitated.
+The State of Jalisco took an aggressive stance to confront the pandemic.
+The state-level government tried to balance the health crisis with the economic hardship that the extended quarantine precipitated.
 During the stay-at-home order in 2020, there was a spike in brazen, violent armed robberies.

 The best information comes from the official government sources:

 - Mexican Government’s Epidemiological Stoplight website (In Spanish)

 - US Embassy in Mexico COVID-19 Information for U.S. Citizens in Mexico

 It rains in Guadalajara during the summer as I have never seen.
 I’m from San Diego doesn’t have rain like Guadalajara does during the summer.
 The rain and humidity make mosquitoes inevitable.
 Wear long sleeves, keep the door closed, and avoid places that are infested.